ML-KULeuven/dtaianomaly/docs/getting_started/demonstrator.rst

 corresponding values configure the data loaders, the anomaly detectors and the evaluation metrics respectively.

-Each of the three components has the following subitmes
+Each of the three components has the following subitems:

 - ``'default'``: the component to load upon starting the demonstrator.
   For the anomaly detectors and evaluation metrics, this can also be a list of multiple components to load.